-Given that therapy needs to work in the context of a therapeutic relationship, it is better to remain with a single practitioner to allow the therapy to work properly, and this is particularly true for people with BPD.
-Should you wish to undertake ongoing trauma therapy for BPD, then we can make a financial arrangement to suit this extended commitment.
+Given that therapy needs to work in the context of a therapeutic relationship, it is better to remain with a single practitioner to allow the therapy to work properly, and this is particularly true for people with BPD and Complex Trauma.
+Should you wish to undertake ongoing trauma therapy for BPD or Complex Trauma, then we can make a financial arrangement to suit this extended commitment.

 I realise that 1-2 years of weekly sessions seems like a lot - and a big investment (in terms of both money and time) however I believe that making this investment in your health and wellbeing will reward you with a richer, more fulfilling and more joyful life.

 If you are registered with the NDIS, you can arrange to have therapy included in your plan.

 I also offer recovery coaching packages via Zoom for people outside Melbourne.
 These start at $480 for a 6 session start-up package.

 How long do I need to keep coming?

 That depends on the nature and complexity of the problems you bring to therapy.
 The kind of psychotherapy I do normally incorporates deeper work to help release trauma - this can take ongoing sessions over a longer period.
 In general, the more serious the trauma, the longer the work needed to safely address and resolve it.

 For people with BPD or Complex Trauma, it can require 1-2 years of ongoing work to recover.
 (See above.)

 I would like my parents or partner to come along to therapy, can you also see them?